WELCOME TO MY SITE!

 My research in set theory is mainly concentrated on the interactions of large cardinals and forcing, tree property and non-well founded set theory.
 I am also interested in Shelah’s pcf theory and Woodin’s Ultimate L project.

 You can reach out to me via contact information available in the Contact page.

 ABOUT MY INTERESTS.

 The list of my mathematical and non-mathematical interests is fairly long.
 In some of them I would like to become an expert and in some others I’m following the topic as a hobby and just out of curiosity.
 Here is a brief description of some of my interests:

 - Set Theory: As my primary research field and the foundation of mathematics which itself is the foundation of science, set theory is my main mathematical interest.
 Also studying the properties of infinite numbers as a kind of seemingly not that realistic creatures in comparison with other mathematical objects, shares many points with my philosophical interests and other non-mathematical areas of research.
-I’m specially interested in very large cardinals, those which lie near the border line of Kunen’s Inconsistency Theorem or even beyond it, namely various forms of Berkeley cardinals which are in contradiction with Axiom of Choice.
+I’m particularly interested in very large cardinals, those which lie near the border of Kunen’s Inconsistency or even beyond it, namely various forms of Berkeley cardinals which are in contradiction with the Axiom of Choice.

 - Model Theory: It is deeply connected with set theory as well as being a rich and beautiful area of research and a useful tool in set theoretic constructions.
 So naturally model theory is a part of my mathematical interests, particularly categoricity theory and Abstract Elementary Classes.